elasticio/elasticio.github.io/content/_getting-started/first-flow.md

 ![](/assets/img/getting-started/creating-basic-flow/Screenshot_10.png)

 Again, we're prompted to setup the step, similar to the first one.
-We're going to use Email Component for our third step.
-Select it and click "Choose Email":
+You can give it a specific name (1).
+We're going to use Email Component for our third step, so let's start typing into the search bar (2).
+Select the component (3) and click "Choose Email" (4):

 ![](/assets/img/getting-started/creating-basic-flow/Screenshot_3.png)